Best linear unbiased estimation of the nuclear masses

 Two other ingredients are necessary.
-The first one is the covariance matrix $\bf{R}$ of observation errors, which are $\epsilon_o=\mathbf{y}-H(\mathbf{x}^t)$ .
+The first one is the covariance matrix $\bf{R}$ of observation errors, which are $\epsilon_o=\mathbf{y}-H(\mathbf{x}^t)$.
 It can be obtained from the known errors on the unbiased measurements.
 The second one is the covariance matrix $\bf{B}$ of background errors, which are $\epsilon_b= \mathbf{x}^b-\mathbf{x}^t$.
 It represents the error on the \textit{a priori}, assuming it to be unbiased.
-There are many ways to obtain these observation and background error covariance matrices.
+There are many ways to obtain these observation and background error covariance matrices, such as kriging, stochastic simulation algorithms, ensemble estimation, etc (see for example \cite{Chiles1999,Goovaerts2001,Cheng2011}).
 However, this is commonly the output of a model and an evaluation of its accuracy, or the result of expert knowledge.

 To find this optimal value $\mathbf{x}^a$ the underlying idea is to minimise the variance of the error $\epsilon_a=\mathbf{x}^a-\mathbf{x}^t$ associated to this value.
-Then it can be proved that, within this formalism, the Best Unbiased Linear Estimator $\mathbf{x}^a$ is given by the following equation:
+Then it can be proved \cite{cou99} that, within this formalism, the Best Unbiased Linear Estimator $\mathbf{x}^a$ is given by the following equation:

 where ${\bf K}$ is the gain matrix:

 Moreover we can obtain the analysis error covariance matrix $\bf{A}$, characterising the analysis errors $\epsilon_a$.
 This matrix can be expressed from $\bf{K}$ as: